ucsb-cs24/s19/_lab/lab06.md

 To get credit show a screenshot of the final page of the completed survey on gradescope (lab06) to your TA.
 They will record your grade manually.

+For more imformation, you can look at the lecture slides for heap and its implementation - [heap] (https://ucsb-cs24.github.io/w19/lectures/CS24_Lecture13.pdf) [heap implementation] (https://ucsb-cs24.github.io/w19/lectures/CS24_Lecture14.pdf)

 ## Step 1: Create a lab06 git repo and get the starter code